 The Board of Directors approved the payment of quarterly dividends on the Series C 6.08% Preference Shares, Series E 5.375% Preference Shares and 5.750% Series F Preference Shares to preference shareholders of record in the amounts and on the quarterly record dates and dividend payment dates set forth in the prospectus supplement and Certificate of Designation for the applicable series of preference shares, unless and until further action is taken by the Board of Directors.
 The dividend payment dates for the preference shares will be the first day of March, June, September and December of each year (or if this date is not a business day, on the business day immediately following this date).
 The record dates for the preference share dividends are one day prior to the dividend payment dates.
 The amount of the dividend on the Series C 6.08% Preference Shares was an amount per share equal to 6.08% of the liquidation preference per annum (the equivalent to \$1.52 per share per annum, or \$0.38 per share per quarter), and was paid prior to the redemption in full of the Series C 6.08% shares on March 26, 2020.
 The amount of the dividend on the Series E 5.375% Preference Shares is an amount per share equal to 5.375% of the liquidation preference per annum (the equivalent to \$1.34375 per share per annum, or \$0.3359375 per share per quarter).
-The amount of the dividend on the Series F Preference Shares is an amount per share equal to \$1.437.50 per 5.750% Series F Preference Share per annum, or \$0.3359375 per share per annum (the equivalent to \$1,437.50 per 5.750% Series F Preference Share per annum, or \$0.359375 per 5.750% Series F Preference Per annum (the equivalent to \$1,437.50 per 5.750% Series F Preference Share per annum, or \$1.4375 per Depositary Share per annum, or \$359.375 per 5.750% Series F Preference Share per quarter).
+The amount of the dividend on the 5.750% Series F Preference Shares is an amount per share equal to 5.750% Series F Preference Share per annum, or \$359.375 per 5.750% Series F Preference Share per annum, or \$1.4375 per 5.750% Series F Preference Share per annum, or \$0.359375 per 5.750% Series F Preference Share per annum, or \$0.359375 per Depositary Share per quarter).